Workspace Mode

 View the full workspace state:

-/sniper-workspace statusThis shows repository status, active features, contract versions, workspace memory, and the dependency graph.
+sniper workspace statusThis shows repository status, active features, contract versions, workspace memory, and the dependency graph.

 Workspace Memory